stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 ### Execution Units

-In Marocchino the execution units (also referred to as functional units) execution instructions which it receives from the reservation stations.
+In Marocchino the execution units (also referred to as execution units) execute instructions which it receives from the reservation stations.

 The execution units in Marocchino are: